zeruhur/loner/index.md

 The Twist Counter is a measure of the rising tension in the narrative.
 At the beginning is set to 0.
 Every time a double throw (dice are equal) happens, add 1 to the Counter.
 If the Counter is below three, consider the answer as "**Yes, but...**".
 Otherwise a **Twist** happens and resets the Counter.

 **Example**
-> You ask if the datapad contains sensible data about Wethern's illicit activities.
+> You ask if the datapad contains sensitive data about Wethern's illicit activities.
 You roll (4) [4].
 The answers is "Yes, but...".
 You add 1 to the Twist Counter.
 But you were already at 2 on the counter, so a twist happens!
 The counter resets to 0.

 ## Determine the Twist